carpentries-lab/metagenomics-workshop/setup.md

 ## In a Data Carpentry Workshop
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances (a computer with all the required programs and files to which you will have access from your computer).
-With the exception of a spreadsheet program and an internet browser, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
+Except for a spreadsheet program and an internet browser, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
 If you are signed up to take a Metagenomics Data Carpentry Workshop, **you do not need to worry about setting